Vicar: Bernhard Schünemann

-Together with her husband John they have three children and six grandchildren – and two dogs who insist on regular daily walks.
+Together with her husband John they have three children and eight grandchildren – and two dogs who insist on regular daily walks.

 Churchwarden: Sandra Potter

 Sandra joined St Stephen’s fairly recently but immediately felt at home and became a regular member of the congregation.
 She enjoys her walk through Crystal Palace Park on her way to church from her home in Sydenham, although her dog Max takes a very dim view of being left behind!
 She lives with her two adult children, Max and two cats.
 She also runs her travel company from home so it is quite a busy household.
 Widowed many years ago, she loves travel, music and talking to people.

 Patrick works alongside Sandra to ensure the smooth running of St Stephen’s.
 Churchwardens act to support both the laity and the clergy and have a special responsibility for ensuring the peace and unity of the church and for the property and moveable goods.

 Churchwarden Emeritus: Joan Greenwood.

 Joan was Churchwarden for several years before retiring.
 She continues to be heavily involved at St Stephen’s, especially helping with money and giving, and the hire of the Millennium Hall.

 Deputy assistant church warden: Temple Sambo